A Multiple Hypothesis Testing Approach to Low-Complexity Subspace Unmixing: Introduction

-Since the subspace unmixing problem has connections to a number of application areas, it is invariably related to prior works in some of those areas.
-In the context of multiuser detection, the work that is most closely related to ours is \cite{Applebaum.etal.PC2011}.
-However, the setup of \cite{Applebaum.etal.PC2011} can be considered a restrictive version of the general subspace unmixing problem posed in here.
-Roughly speaking, the setup in \cite{Applebaum.etal.PC2011} can be described as a \emph{randomly modulated} subspace sum model, $y \in \sum_{i \in \As} \varepsilon_i \cS_i + \text{noise}$ with $\{\varepsilon_i\}_{i=1}^N$ being independent and identically distributed isotropic random variables.
-In addition, the results of \cite{Applebaum.etal.PC2011} rely on parameters that cannot be easily translated into properties of the subspaces alone.
-Finally, \cite{Applebaum.etal.PC2011} relies on a convex optimization procedure for multiuser detection that has superlinear (in $D$ and $N$) computational complexity.
+Since the subspace unmixing problem under the PS3 model has connections to a number of application areas, it is invariably related to prior works in some of those areas.
+In the context of multiuser detection, the work that is most closely related to ours is \cite{Applebaum.etal.PC2012}.
+However, the setup of \cite{Applebaum.etal.PC2012} can be considered a restrictive version of the two random signal generation models considered in here.
+Roughly speaking, the signal generation model in \cite{Applebaum.etal.PC2012} can be described as a \emph{randomly-modulated PS3 model}, $y \in \sum_{i \in \As} \varepsilon_i \cS_i + \text{noise}$ with $\{\varepsilon_i\}_{i=1}^\Ns$ being independent and identically distributed isotropic random variables.
+In addition, the results of \cite{Applebaum.etal.PC2012} do not allow for an explicit control of the \emph{family-wise error rate} (\FWER) and also rely on parameters that cannot be easily translated into properties of the subspaces alone.
+Finally, \cite{Applebaum.etal.PC2012} relies on a convex optimization procedure for multiuser detection that has superlinear (in $\Dh$ and $\Ns$) computational complexity.